Work Friends

 The longer goal is the Paris 2024 Summer Olympics, and the World Championships also in Paris next year.
 I’m also on the athlete commission for LA28 Olympic and Paralympic Games.
 The goal is to support a significant number of women who'll be competing at those games.
 And personally, I’m launching a fund that will specifically support young women with disabilities pursuing Paralympics.
 There are far fewer women than men competing, we haven’t even seen 40% participation yet.
 There is a big access problem, there’s a perception problem.
 When I started doing Paralympic training I was living out of my car, on my friends' couches—there was no monetary support for people with disabilities.
 Today, there is still not enough so the idea of the fund is to financially support girls pursuing Paralympics and elite level sports.

-She’s Worth A Follow
+She’s Worth a Follow

 Find Scout on Instagram and Twitter.